 Although nutrition is highly important, too often people get caught up in trying to have the ‘perfect’ diet.
 Trying to keep to a strict diet with the thought that you will lose all your training efforts if you were to deviate from it will drive you mad.
 The truth is that not a lot will happen if you have your favourite snack once in a while.
 You can bet that the top athletes do!

 “At first I ate a box of 20 for lunch, then another for dinner.”
 “The next day I had two boxes for breakfast, one for lunch and then another couple in the evening.
 I even grabbed some fries and an apple pie to go with it.”

 - Usain Bolt talking about how many chicken nuggets he ate during the 2008 Olympic Games in Bejing, taken from his autobiography, Faster than Lightning.

-Now I’m not saying you should do this, we all know Usain Bolt is different type of beast, but it shows that everyone is human and we all have our indulgences.
+Now I’m not saying you should do this (we all know Usain Bolt is a different type of beast) but it shows that everyone is human and we all have our indulgences.
 You also have to ask yourself, how effective your training plan actually is if a few snacks can derail months of training?

-The best thing is to stick to a diet that is easy to follow, with a few simple guidelines rather than having a strict diet plan and scheduled eating times etc., which is often unrealistic, demoralising and can often lead to worse performances if it affects you mentally.
+The best thing is to stick to a diet that is easy to follow.
+Having a few simple guidelines, rather than having a strict diet plan and scheduled eating times is best.
+Unless you are competing at the highest level in your sport then attempting to be so strict is often unrealistic and demoralising.
+This can ultimately lead to worse performances if it affects you mentally.

-Once you’ve set your basic dietary guidelines, following this basic formula below will ensure that you do not gain excess weight and that your body provides fuel for optimal performance and recovery:
+Once you’ve set your dietary guidelines, following the basic nutrition plan below will ensure that you do not gain excess weight and that your body is provideed with fuel for optimal performance and recovery.